 - Are there any lifetime benefit limits on services and if so, what is the amount?
 This is especially important if you are seeking cover for orthodontics.

 - Are benefits paid as a set dollar amount or as a percentage of the fee charged for the service?
 What percentage of the fee is covered?

 - If it is a percentage benefit does it cover any fee or is it capped by the health fund?
 For example, do you get 50% back on dental whether the fee is $200 or $600?

-- Do any services need to registered with the appropriate state board, approved by the health fund or both in order to claim?
+- Do any services need to be registered with the appropriate state board, approved by the health fund (or both) in order to claim?

 - Is emergency ambulance transport included the policy?
 Some health funds place this service in hospital cover, while others include it in both.

 This insures you for the costs associated with being admitted to hospital such as accommodation, theatre fees and treatment costs.
 Hospital cover is typically available in three policy tiers and these tiers determine the amount of services you can claim for: